Botanical Name: Rosa chinensis hybrids

 Miniature rose plants are just as susceptible to the same ailments that afflict any other roses.
 Damp conditions can cause blackspot to develop on the leaves.
 It's a fungus that needs to be treated right away.
 Cut off affected leaves and treat foliage with a fungicide specially made for blackspot.
 Good air ventilation will help to prevent fungus.
 Fortunately, newer rose hybrids are more and more resistant to diseases.

 Yellow leaves that drop off can be a symptom of a few things.
 Lack of sunlight, dry soil, and dry air will cause roses to shed their leaves.
 Resuming good care of miniature roses will help them recover.

 Light: Bright light, with as much direct sunlight as possible while plant is growing.

 Water: Water thoroughly and allow the top 1 in (2.5 cm) to dry out between waterings.
 Keep soil barely moist in winter.
 Avoid getting water on the leaves, which can cause blackspot.

-Humidity: Moderate to high humidity.
+Humidity: Maintain at least 40-50% relative humidity.
 Use a humidity tray or room humidifier.
 Rose buds that shrivel up before opening may be suffering in the dry air of a heated home.
 Prune off the shriveled buds and raise the humidity around the plant.
 Moving the plant outdoors may be just the cure.

 Temperature: Average room temperatures 60-75°F/16-24°C will suit growing miniature roses fine.
 Established plants will tolerate varying temperatures.
 If you move your rose plant outdoors, don't worry -- it can take the heat.
 And roses are cold-hardy, but potted plants, especially, need extra protection from frost.